Additional Selection Criteria

 Reasonable length of service

 There is no upper or lower age limit for candidates apart from the statutory retirement age.
 The Mandatory Retirement Age (as of 10 March 2022) is 75 and therefore we will consider applications from candidates who can offer a reasonable length of service before reaching the retirement age of 75 following recommendation

-The age at which someone is appointed should allow for a reasonable length of service, which is usually between 3 and 5 years before retirement.
+The age at which someone is appointed should allow for a reasonable length of service, which is usually between three and five years before retirement.

 In applying for any exercise, you should consider whether you can provide the full years’ service before retirement.
 The JAC Selection and Character Committee will decide whether a candidate will be able to provide a reasonable length of service.
 In doing this they will take into account the number of vacancies, application numbers and the business need for the role.